swolekat/tiktok-sammi-extension/README.md

 ## Requirements
 You MUST be running [Tikfinity](https://tikfinity.zerody.one/) locally.
 This runs a websocket server that the extension will use.

+## TOS Warning
+Tiktok does NOT have concrete rules around third party integrations.
+So please use at your own risk.

 ## Installation
 Inside of SAMMI, on the left select bridge.
 Select install new extension.
 Install tiktok-sammi-extension.sef.